JasonWong08/NybbleQ_User_Manual/user_manual_en/6-teach-nybble-q-new-skills/README.md

-# 6 👨‍🏫 Teach Bittle X New Skills
+# 6 👨‍🏫 Teach Nybble Q New Skills